Outlook Email Report Template 7

 the General Tab: newcomer - Icetips template - needs space.

-We apologize for any inconvenience these changes might cause.
+We apologize for any inconvenience these changes may cause.

 C6 is a huge mile-stone for all Clarion developers.
 And it looks like

-everybody will have to do some sort of conversion to migrate into
+everybody will have to make conversions to migrate into

-TIPS (you are welcome to send your tips to this area!)
+TIPS (you are welcome to send your own tips to this area!)

-1. To get some quick help you can hit any of those question-marked buttons
+1. To get some quick help you can hit any of the question-mark buttons

-so would you tell us please what you think of the new help
+so it would be great if you could let us know what you think of the new help

 2. MS Security Warning Message.
-There is a simple way to get rig of
+There is a simple way to get rid of

 this annoying warning [Outlook >= 2002].
 You can use this FREE